UltiNaruto/MP1_Trilogy_Rando_Generator/README.md

 # FAQ
 Q: May I put any tricks I want?<br/>
-A: As long as it doesn't involve dashing, doing infinite speed, doing underwater slope jumps it should work fine.
+A: As long as it doesn't involve doing infinite speed.
+However some tricks aren't working.
+Please refer to our blacklist of tricks.

 Q: There's a logic bug, can you fix it?<br/>
 A: If it is because of an enabled trick, make sure to open an issue saying which trick you were expected to do in which room.<br/>